-I hereby certify that these Drawings and/or Specifications have been prepared by me, or under my supervision.
-I further certify that to the best of my knowledge these Drawings and/or Specifications are as required by and in compliance with Building Codes of the University of Missouri.
+- A. I hereby certify that these Specifications have been prepared by me, or under my supervision.
+I further certify that to the best of my knowledge these Specifications are as required by and in compliance with Building Codes of the State of Missouri. - B. I hereby specify that the documents intended to be authenticated by my seal are limited to: